 This guide is updated annually and provides descriptions of all Part III lecture courses offered in any given year.
-It can be found on the Faculty website, under Part III Lectures and Examples Classes, and should be read in conjunction with the associated Notes and Disclaimers.
+It can be found on the Faculty Website, via Part III Lectures and Examples Classes, and should be read in conjunction with the associated Notes and Disclaimers.
 The Part III Guide to Courses is populated over the summer as course descriptions become available and may be updated over the course of the year as required.
+There will be no hardcopies.